Ants and bracket generating distributions in dimension 5 and 6: Rules of motion

 Although nonholonomic mechanical systems are only briefly mentioned in the usual classical mechanics university courses there are plenty of them in real life.
 Even those with linear nonholonomic constraints are in abundance: such systems like a skate blade on the plane, a car, trailers, robotic joints and many other man created devices provide examples.
 Also modeling of movements of animals, such as a movement of a snake, or a falling cat, results in studying systems with nonholonomic constraints.

-This short note provides yet another set of examples from animal life.
-It concerns with the movement of three ants.
-More specifically, we consider three \emph{trained} ants on the floor, idealized as three points $\vec{r}_1$, $\vec{r}_2$ and $\vec{r}_3$ on the plane, which move according the rules imposed on them by their trainer.
+This short note provides yet another set of examples of this sort.
+More specifically, we consider three \emph{trained} ants on the floor, idealized as three points $\vec{r}_1$, $\vec{r}_2$ and $\vec{r}_3$ on the plane, which move according to the rules imposed on them by their trainer.

 The rules are the {\bf Rules A} and {\bf B} below, and we will analize two \emph{separate} situations: that the ants move by obeying either {\bf rule A} \emph{only}, or {\bf rule B} \emph{only}.
 Here are the rules: